encode/django-rest-framework/docs/api-guide/routers.md

 Trailing slashes are conventional in Django, but are not used by default in some other frameworks such as Rails.
 Which style you choose to use is largely a matter of preference, although some javascript frameworks may expect a particular routing style.

+With `trailing_slash` set to True, the router will match lookup values containing any characters except slashes and dots.
+When set to False, dots are allowed.
+To restrict the lookup pattern, set the `lookup_field_regex` attribute on the viewset.
+For example, you can limit the lookup to valid UUIDs:

+    class MyModelViewSet(mixins.RetrieveModelMixin, viewsets.GenericViewSet):
+        lookup_field = 'my_model_id'
+        lookup_value_regex = '[0-9a-f]{32}'

 ## DefaultRouter

 This router is similar to `SimpleRouter` as above, but additionally includes a default API root view, that returns a response containing hyperlinks to all the list views.
 It also generates routes for optional `.json` style format suffixes.